a payment for taiohi who can't live at home

 They’ll also book you an assessment for social housing with Work and Income.

 A payment card is a bit like an Eftpos card.
 We load money onto it, and you can use it to buy things you need, like food and toiletries.
-It can also be used for essential items like stationery.
+It can also be used for essential items like stationery and public transport passes.
 You can use your card in shops that have registered with us to accept it.

 If a hardship payment is added to your card, you need to spend it within three days or it will expire.

-The Work and Income website has more information about payment cards, like where and how you can use them.
+The Work and Income website has more information about payment cards, like what you can buy and how you can use them.